moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Track ID: Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
-Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.
+* Track Alias: Session specific identifier that is used as an alias for the Full Track Name in the Track Alias field of the OBJECT ({{message-object}}) message headers of the requested track.
+Track Aliases are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 * Expires: Time in milliseconds after which the subscription is no